searles/parsing/tutorial.md

 ~~~

 The `toString()`-method of this concrete syntax tree will return the source code
 without applying formatting rules.

-In order to use the annotations of the previous
+Yet, using annotations in the
+parser we can add markers to the concrete syntax tree
+and use them for further formattions.

+The `print` method in `ConcreteSyntaxTree` is used for this
+purpose.
+It takes an instance of the `CstPrinter`-class as a parameter.
-section, we have to implement a `CstPrinter` that respects these
+In this `CstPrinter` we need to override a method to
-formatting rules.
-Here, we add spaces to the left and right.
-The
+apply our formatting rules.
+In this case, we want to add spaces to the left
-result should be written into a `String`, therefore
+and right of the infix operators.
+The result should be a `String`, therefore
 we print the result into a `StringOutStream`:

 ~~~ kotlin